astronomer/docs/learn/use-case-setup-teardown-data-quality.md

 To run the project, unpause both DAGs.
 The `create_rose_table` DAG will start its first run automatically.
 The `rose_classification` DAG is scheduled on a [dataset](airflow-datasets.md) and will start as soon as the last task in the `create_rose_table` DAG finishes successfully.

+Congratulations!
+You ran an end to end pipeline from creating a table in a best practice pattern including two sets of efficient data quality checks to model training and plotting!
+Use this project as a blueprint to build your own data-driven pipelines.

 ## Project contents

 ### Data source